 – I feel that the final “plan” is accessible and would be easy for others to try and use if they wanted to set up their own group.
 This sense of accessibility is important to me.

 – Although the project was a group project the voices of others are not as clear as they should be within the design.
-This is something that I will focus on more in future designs.
+This is something that I will focus on more in future designs thinking about the tools that I can use to ensure that the voices of other people are hear more clearly.

-– Sometimes it is clumsy to try and attached some tools to more socially focussed projects.
+– Sometimes it is clumsy to try and make use of some tools in relation to more socially focussed projects.
 Some work better than others, but despite that it is something that I will continue to try as the results can be surprising and interesting!

-– People should clearly have been included as an ELEMENT within th Yields Analysis.
+– People should clearly have been included as an element within the Yields Analysis.

-– I like the observation within the process that the design should be easy and may be quite brief if the other sections of the process had been given rnough focus.
+– I like the observation within the framework that the design should be easy and may be quite brief if the other sections of the process had been given enough focus.
 This idea really resonates for me.

 – I feel this project is rich in its creativity and the idea of my Diploma as a creative space appeals to me greatly.